 1. Beijing Road Shopping Street

-A lively shopping street in central Guangzhou known for its mix of modern stores, local snacks, and fascinating ancient road ruins displayed beneath glass panels.
-It’s the perfect spot to shop, eat, and soak in the local buzz. friendly.
+Beijing Road is a lively shopping street in central Guangzhou, famous for its mix of modern retail stores, local street snacks, and fascinating ancient road ruins preserved beneath glass panels.
+It’s the perfect place to shop, sample local flavors, and soak up the vibrant atmosphere of the city.

 2. Canton Tower

-📍 Tip: You can book tickets easily through Klook to skip the lines and enjoy discounts.
+📍 Tip: You can book tickets easily through Klook to skip the lines and use code KLOOKXNESSA to enjoy 5% discounts.

 3. Shamian Island